fgregg/fgregg.github.io/_posts/2022-11-06-asynch-civics.md

 ---

-Parenting, at least the way I do it, has a lot of time when I’m not doing much, but it is time of a particular type.
+Parenting, at least the way I do it, has a lot of time when I’m not doing much.
+But it is time of a particular type.

 It is time that is interrupted; interruptible; passing at places not fully under my control; and during which I need to passively attend to